srinandan/apigee-network-bridge/README.md

 ### VPC Peering

-If you haven't done so already, use this script to configure Service Networking to peer with Apigee
+If you haven't done so already, use this script to configure Service Networking to peer with Apigee.
+NOTE: You can skip this step if you have already run the eval wizard https://apigee.google.com/setup/eval

 ```bash
 ./setup-peering.sh $project-id